-Osip then appeared, saying that there was a phone call for me.
-I shook my head, who the fuck had any clue where we were?
+Osip appeared, saying that there was a phone call for me.
+I shook my head, who the fuck knew where I was?
 Taking a step toward the entrance, Osip said it was some woman called Chloe.
 Ah, and I stopped, returning my gaze back to the bleak parking lot.

 "You no want to talk?"
 Osip asked.

-"So what's next for you, my man?"
+"So, what's next for you?"
 I replied, as he shrugged and stood side by side.
 "You heading home?"

-"Yeah, you know, that place where you shit and eat."
+"Yeah, you know, that place where you shit and sleep."

-"Do you happen to know any women...," I asked with a shrug.
+"You happen to know any women," I asked, with a pause.
 "From Iran?"

 Osip roared with laughter.
-"I have known women from everywhere!"
+"I know women from everywhere!"

-I joined him with a chuckle.
-"Specifically Iran.
-Anyone recently in the last year or two?"
+I joined him in a chuckle.
+"Specifically, Iranian.
+In the last year or two?"

 Osip's smirk slowly faded and he looked away.
-"Women from here and there.
-What does the details matter.
+"Women from here, from there.
+What does it matter.
 Woman is woman.
-But our past is not the same."
+But past not the same."

 The rain began again, and Osip lit a cigarette.
 Thinking about his words, I wondered if the outcome last night would have been the same whether I had run after the captain or stayed with Osip.
 Either way, he was right, our experiences weren't the same.

-"Women.
-Like Muslims and Jews.
-Abraham, father to both.
-But Ishmael and Isaac both say they were god's chosen one.
+"Women are like Muslims and Jews.
+Abraham, father both.
+But Ishmael and Isaac both say they god's chosen one.
 Same story, different stories.
 First born, son of whore.
 Second born, son of wife.
 Who is illegitimate?
 Both?
-I do not know."
+I not know."

-Soon Captain Grant walked outside, going through a thick folder of paperwork.
+Soon, Captain Grant came out while going through a thick folder of paperwork.
 The laptop from the derelict was still wrapped in plastic and under his arm.

-"God spoke to Abraham.
+"God speaks to Abraham.
 God himself.
-God told Abraham to sacrifice his son.
-Isaac or Ishmael, the chosen one.
+God tells Abraham sacrifice son.
+Isaac or Ishmael.
 The one chosen to die.
-But it was not god who stopped Abraham.
-Abraham should have sacrificed a son.
-But an angel stopped him.
+But it not god who stop Abraham.
+Abraham should have sacrificed son.
+But angel stop him.
 Genesis 22.
-Perhaps that angel was a fallen one.
-A demon that wanted the illegitimate son to live on.
-Would explain why god never spoke to Abraham after that."
+Perhaps angel was fallen one.
+Demon wants illegitimate son to live.
+Perhaps that why god never speaks to Abraham after."